EventBuilder Data Processing Addendum

 - Roles of the Parties.
 When Processing European Data under the Agreement, the Parties acknowledge and agree that Customer is the Controller and EventBuilder is the Processor.

 - Data Transfers.
-In addition to Section 9, for transfers of European Personal Data to EventBuilder for processing by EventBuilder in a jurisdiction other than a jurisdiction in the EU, the EEA, or the European Commission-approved countries providing “adequate” data protection, EventBuilder agrees it will: (i) use the form of the Controller-to-Processor SCCs; or (ii) provide at least the same level of privacy protection for European Personal Data as required under the U.S.-EU and U.S.-Swiss Privacy Shield frameworks, as applicable.
+In addition to Section 9, for transfers of European Personal Data to EventBuilder for processing by EventBuilder in a jurisdiction other than a jurisdiction in the EU, the EEA, or the European Commission-approved countries providing “adequate” data protection, EventBuilder agrees it will: (i) use the form of the Controller-to-Processor SCCs; or (ii) use another transfer mechanism that is approved by the European Commission as valid at the time of the transfer, as applicable.
 If such data transfers rely on Controller-to-Processor SCCs to enable the lawful transfer of European Personal Data, as set forth in the preceding sentence, the Parties agree that Data Subjects for whom EventBuilder Processes European Personal Data are third-party beneficiaries under the Controller-to-Processor SCCs.
 If EventBuilder is unable or becomes unable to comply with these requirements, then: (a) EventBuilder shall notify Customer of such inability; and (b) any movement of European Personal Data to a non-EU country requires the prior written consent of Customer.

 - Data Protection Impact Assessments and Consultation with Supervisory Authorities.
 To the extent that the required information is reasonably available to EventBuilder, and Customer does not otherwise have access to the required information, EventBuilder will provide reasonable assistance to Customer with any data protection impact assessments, and prior consultations with supervisory authorities or other competent data privacy authorities to the extent required by European Data Protection Laws.